Researched by licensed + unbiased insurance experts. Learn More

 Check if You Qualify for a Subsidy

-If you make less than $40,000 per year and don’t have health insurance through your employer, you may qualify for a subsidy.
+If you make less than $49,000 per year and don’t have health insurance through your employer, you may qualify for a subsidy.
 You can use this tool to find out if you qualify.
-If you do, remember to apply for the subsidy when you create an account on your state’s ACA marketplace site.

 Where to Shop When You’re Buying Individual Health Insurance

-- Buy Individual Health Insurance from Online Sellers: Sites like ours can help you search and compare plan options before buying individual health insurance.
+Healthcare websites can help you compare different types of plans from multiple health insurance companies before you buy.
 Once you’re buying health insurance on your own, use our plan comparison tool to help you figure out what health insurance option works best for you.

 When to Purchase Individual Health Insurance